Jorge de Barros

-Jorge Machado de Barros (born 26 April 1935) is a Brazilian sprinter.
+Jorge Machado de Barros (born 26 April 1935) is a retired Brazilian sprinter.
 He competed in the men's 100 metres at the 1956 Summer Olympics.

 De Barros is a Physical Education teacher at the Centro Esportivo Virtual.
-He won medals at the 1956, 1958, and 1961 South American Championships in Athletics, including gold medals in the 4 x 100 m relays at the former two championships.
+He won medals at the 1956, 1958, and 1961 South American Championships in Athletics, including gold medals in the 4 × 100 m relays at the former two championships.
 He is also a multiple-time Campeonato Carioca champion in athletics representing Fluminense FC.